Boyapati Srinu

-Boyapati Srinivas, commonly known as Boyapati Srinu or Boyapati Sreenu, is an Indian film director and screenwriter.
-Best known for directing mass action films in Telugu cinema, Boyapati has garnered two state Nandi Awards.
+Boyapati Srinivas, commonly known as Boyapati Sreenu, is an Indian film director, producer and screenwriter.
+He is best known for directing over-the-top action films in Telugu cinema and has garnered two state Nandi Awards.

 Early life

 Boyapati Srinivas was born in Pedakakani in Guntur district, Andhra Pradesh.
 He obtained his degree from JKC College in Guntur and attended Nagarjuna University for post-graduation.
 His family runs a photo studio.
 Boyapati was interested in photography and worked as a part-time reporter for the Eenadu newspaper.
-To pursue a career in films, he moved to Hyderabad and his cousin Posani Krishna Murali recommended Boyapati to work in the direction department of Muthyala Subbaiah studio in 1997.
-Boyapati worked with Subbaiah for films like Oka Chinna Maata, Gokulamlo Seeta, Pelli Chesukundam, Pavitra Prema, Annayya and Manasunna Maaraju.
+To pursue a career in films, he moved to Hyderabad and his cousin Posani Krishna Murali advised Boyapati to work in the direction department of Muthyala Subbaiah's studio in 1997.
+Boyapati worked with Subbaiah on films like Oka Chinna Maata, Gokulamlo Seeta, Pelli Chesukundam, Pavitra Prema, Annayya and Manasunna Maaraju.

 Boyapati is married to Vilekha, and the couple has three children.